thomp901/PyroNet/README.md

 # Hardware

-To download **only** the hardware folder that contains the KiCad files, use the following commands:
+To download **only** the hardware folder that contains the KiCad files, run the following commands:

 ```bash
 git clone --filter=blob:none --no-checkout https://github.com/thomp901/PyroNet.git